-WordPress 5.0 brought about a significant change to the default editing experience, moving away from the classic editor based on TinyMCE, and replacing it with the Gutenberg block editor.
+WordPress 5.0 was released in December, 2018, and brought with it a significant change: the default editing experience shifted away from the WordPress ‘classic’ editor based on TinyMCE, and replaced it with the Gutenberg block editor.

-- For some, it’s the additional time and money they’d have to spend when they’ve already configured themes and plugins that work for them.
+- For some, the reticence was due to the additional time and money needed to adjust themes and plugins they’d already configured.

 Whatever your reasons, you can return to the classic rich text WYSIWYG interface with the Classic Editor WordPress plugin.